 To summarize the position:

-- Word Processing documents can be opened directly only in Pages (AppleWorks 6 only).
+- Word Processing documents can be opened directly in Pages 4

 - Draw Documents can be opened directly only in EazyDraw (the more